DatOneBrainCell/Type-Conversions/README.md

 # Type-Conversions
-Just a personal repo where i post all my practice code ig
+Just a personal repo where i post all my practice code about converting various datatypes and numbers into one another